The Best 25 Coffee Grinders of 2022

 Hopper Capacity: 200g

-Burrs: Stainless grinding wheels, not a representative burr set.
+Burrs: Stainless grinding wheels, not a traditional burr set.

 Grind Settings: 17